kampersanda/mih-rs/README.md

 - **Fast and memory-efficient implementation:** The data structure is built on sparse hash tables, following the original implementation.

-- **Parameter free:** mih-rs automatically sets an optimal parameter of MIH depending on a given database (although you can set this manually).
+- **Parameter free:** mih-rs automatically sets an optimal parameter of MIH depending on a given database (although you can also set this manually).

 ## Example